Zoom Video Communications (NASDAQ:ZM) Updates Q1 2023 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its first quarter 2023 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.860-$0.880 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.050.
 The company issued revenue guidance of $1.07 billion-$1.08 billion, compared to the consensus revenue estimate of $1.10 billion.Zoom Video Communications also updated its FY 2023 guidance to $3.450-$3.510 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Rating) last released its quarterly earnings results on Monday, February 28th.
-The company reported $1.29 earnings per share for the quarter, beating analysts’ consensus estimates of $1.07 by $0.22.
-The business had revenue of $1.07 billion for the quarter, compared to the consensus estimate of $1.05 billion.
-Zoom Video Communications had a net margin of 29.28% and a return on equity of 24.22%.
-Zoom Video Communications’s revenue for the quarter was up 21.4% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.88 EPS.
-As a group, equities research analysts anticipate that Zoom Video Communications will post 3.39 EPS for the current year.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) last issued its quarterly earnings data on Monday, February 28th.
+The company reported $1.29 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.07 by $0.22.
+The company had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.05 billion.
+Zoom Video Communications had a net margin of 33.54% and a return on equity of 22.45%.
+Zoom Video Communications’s revenue was up 21.4% compared to the same quarter last year.
+During the same period last year, the company posted $0.88 earnings per share.
+On average, sell-side analysts expect that Zoom Video Communications will post 2.55 EPS for the current fiscal year.

-In other Zoom Video Communications news, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction dated Wednesday, December 8th.
-The shares were sold at an average price of $191.81, for a total value of $1,285,127.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CRO Ryan Azus sold 1,065 shares of the business’s stock in a transaction dated Friday, December 17th.
-The shares were sold at an average price of $200.22, for a total transaction of $213,234.30.
+In other Zoom Video Communications news, CEO Eric S. Yuan sold 15,625 shares of the firm’s stock in a transaction that occurred on Thursday, December 16th.
+The shares were sold at an average price of $181.02, for a total transaction of $2,828,437.50.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction that occurred on Wednesday, December 8th.
+The stock was sold at an average price of $191.81, for a total transaction of $1,285,127.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 158,579 shares of company stock worth $25,642,423.
-12.27% of the stock is owned by company insiders.
+In the last ninety days, insiders sold 158,579 shares of company stock worth $25,642,423.
+12.27% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the business.
-EverSource Wealth Advisors LLC acquired a new position in shares of Zoom Video Communications during the fourth quarter worth approximately $36,000.
-Neo Ivy Capital Management acquired a new position in shares of Zoom Video Communications during the fourth quarter worth approximately $144,000.
-Penserra Capital Management LLC lifted its position in shares of Zoom Video Communications by 27.7% during the fourth quarter.
-Penserra Capital Management LLC now owns 914 shares of the company’s stock worth $168,000 after purchasing an additional 198 shares in the last quarter.
-Integrated Wealth Concepts LLC lifted its position in shares of Zoom Video Communications by 12.6% during the fourth quarter.
-Integrated Wealth Concepts LLC now owns 1,584 shares of the company’s stock worth $291,000 after purchasing an additional 177 shares in the last quarter.
-Finally, JustInvest LLC lifted its position in shares of Zoom Video Communications by 15.4% during the fourth quarter.
-JustInvest LLC now owns 1,866 shares of the company’s stock worth $343,000 after purchasing an additional 249 shares in the last quarter.
-Hedge funds and other institutional investors own 48.80% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+Amalgamated Bank grew its stake in Zoom Video Communications by 55.1% in the 4th quarter.
+Amalgamated Bank now owns 19,220 shares of the company’s stock valued at $3,535,000 after acquiring an additional 6,825 shares during the last quarter.
+Metropolitan Life Insurance Co NY increased its stake in shares of Zoom Video Communications by 1.1% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 14,484 shares of the company’s stock worth $2,664,000 after purchasing an additional 157 shares in the last quarter.
+Toroso Investments LLC increased its stake in shares of Zoom Video Communications by 6.7% during the 4th quarter.
+Toroso Investments LLC now owns 7,354 shares of the company’s stock worth $1,352,000 after purchasing an additional 459 shares in the last quarter.
+Horizon Investments LLC purchased a new position in shares of Zoom Video Communications during the 4th quarter worth approximately $787,000.
+Finally, Schonfeld Strategic Advisors LLC purchased a new position in shares of Zoom Video Communications during the 4th quarter worth approximately $644,000.
+Institutional investors own 51.52% of the company’s stock.

 Zoom Video Communications, Inc engages in the provision of video-first communications platform.
 The firm offers meetings, chat, rooms and workspaces, phone systems, video webinars, marketplace, and developer platform products.
 It serves the education, finance, government, and healthcare industries.
 Its platform helps people to connect through voice, chat, content sharing, and face-to-face video experiences.